wxy20850606/wxy20850606.github.io/content/posts/2025/09/10-videos.md

 ---
 # No Views?
 How I Stay Consistent on YouTube

-About **90% of new YouTube channels quit before uploading 10 videos.**
-Not because they can’t do it… but because they lose motivation when no one is watching.

-I just crossed my first 10 videos, but instead of quitting, I’m challenging myself to make **one video every day**.
-Here’s how I stay productive — even without feedback.

----

-## 1. Accept No Views at First
-At the beginning, no views are normal.
-Don’t take it personally.
-It doesn’t mean you’re failing — it just means you’re at the starting line.

----

-## 2. Focus on Video Count
-Instead of chasing views, I chase **video count**.
-My goal is to make **100 videos**.
-Some days, I even push myself to post daily.

-Don’t waste your energy worrying about SEO, settings, or the algorithm at the start.
-Focus on creating.
-Focus on your **100 videos mission** first.

----

-## 3. Make It a Consistency Challenge
-I think of making videos as a **consistency challenge**.
-It’s a test of whether I can stay inside my **energy economy**.

-By seeing it this way, I shift my focus.
-I’m not just making videos — I’m testing whether energy itself can keep me consistent enough to do something that feels impossible.

-Honestly, making 100 videos in 100 days sounds a little crazy… but it excites me.
-It turns this lonely journey into something meaningful — and even fun.

----

-## 4. Celebrate Small Wins
-Every video is a win.
-Every script finished, every upload completed — that’s progress.

-Sometimes I share with my English teachers:
-“I made 4 videos last week!” or “I’ve uploaded 9 already!” or “I think I can do one every day!”

-Celebrating small wins keeps me motivated.

----

-## 5. Create With Passion
-Make videos you actually care about.
-I share my awakening journey — and even if no one watches, it still gives me energy.

-Because creating itself rewires my brain.
-Even if my videos don’t help others yet, they are already transforming me.

-I even feel motivated watching my own videos.
-Every upload is more than content — it’s a mirror of my growth.
-Watching them is like reviewing my progress journal in motion.

-And that gives me energy to keep going.

----

-## 6. Drop Perfectionism
-Perfection is the fastest way to burn out.
-Progress is what compounds.
-Done is better than perfect — especially at the beginning.

-That’s why I keep things simple:
-- Basic editing
-- Basic thumbnails
-- Basic SEO

-I don’t split my energy across too many things.
-I stay focused on my **100 videos mission**.

----

-## 7. Build a Daily System
-I follow a simple system: I keep my **energy level high** with early bedtime, healthy eating, weight training, meditation, and writing.

-Then my daily flow is simple:
-- Write my script after waking up before 4 AM
-- Shoot in the morning
-- Edit in the afternoon
-- Upload by 8 PM

-When you have a system like this, productivity becomes automatic.

----

-## Outro / Call to Action
-In the beginning, no one sees you.
-But keep going — make 100 videos.

-**Things might change in ways you can’t imagine.**
+About 90% of new YouTube channels quit before uploading 10 videos.
+But I uploaded 10 videos in just 18 days — and now I’m challenging myself to make one video every day.

+In this video, I’ll share how I stay consistent by breaking it down into three parts:

+The right mindset

+The action plan

+The system

+1. Mindset Change — YouTube Is a Dojo
+In martial arts, the dojo is where you repeat simple moves until they become part of who you are.

+That’s how I see YouTube.

+This dojo gives me real practice in 10 meta-skills:

+Pattern Noticing: spotting hooks, titles, and analytics trends

+Clarity: turning complex feelings into simple messages

+Emotional Regulation: staying steady when views are low

+Resilience & Consistency: posting even if no one is watching

+Communication: speaking with story, energy, and presence

+Learning How to Learn: script → record → edit → publish → analyze → adjust

+Adaptability: testing new formats when things don’t work

+Focus: choosing the right idea out of hundreds

+Energy Management: knowing when to record, rest, or push

+Self-Awareness: seeing blind spots and growing confidence on camera

+These aren’t just YouTube skills—they’re universal life skills.

+YouTube is a fantastic learning ground with immediate feedback: learn → apply → adjust → repeat.

+It feels like a university.

+So even if no one watches, I’m still upgrading my entire operating system.

+2. Action Plan — Anchor It into Action
+Mindset alone isn’t enough.
+Action is the best cure for self-doubt.

+Here’s how I structure mine:

+Focus on Video Count — 80% of my energy
+Instead of chasing views, I chase video count.
+My goal: 100 videos.
+At first, don’t waste too much energy on SEO or algorithms.
+Focus on creating your first 50 to 100 videos.

+Drop Perfectionism — 20% of my energy
+I improve about 1% every video.
+That’s my “learning tax” — test, observe, adjust.
+For example, I keep a simple improvement log:

+Last week, I learned how to use YouTube metadata to study tags.

+This week, i noticed i need to :

+Study patterns in titles & thumbnails

+Use Analytics to study retention

+Build a personal b-roll list

+Collect b-roll ideas from other channels

+Record b-roll from computer & phone screens

+When you focus on making and improving, you don’t waste energy worrying about views.

+3. Build  Systems
+- My daily system(weekdays):
+Write my script before 4 AM
+Shoot in the morning
+Edit in the afternoon
+Upload by 8 PM
+- My improvement system:
+If it’s simple, fix it right away
+If it takes time,i log it down and batch it on weekends
+- My energy management system:
+Early bedtime, healthy eating, weight training, meditation, writing Celebrate small wins — every script, every upload is progress Create with passion — videos I truly want to share Watch my own videos — they feel like a progress journal in motion This system keeps my energy high and my growth consistent.

+Outro / Call to Action
+At the beginning, no one sees you.

+But keep going.
+Make 100 videos.

+Things might change in ways you can’t imagine.

 And if nothing changes after that?
 Make another 100.

+Because YouTube is a dojo.

+Even without views, you’re practicing skills that will serve you everywhere.

-You can’t lose if you don’t give up.
+You can’t lose anyway

-If you’re also on this lonely journey, let me know in the comments — we’re not actually alone.
+If you’re also on this wonderful journey, let me know in the comments.